What Happens If You Violate a Restraining Order in California?

 Restraining Order Classifications

 According to California law, there are several classifications of protective or protection orders, which include:

 Although having a protective order issued may not make you entirely safe, it will strengthen the penalties if a restrained abuser comes within a certain distance of a protected person and their personal property.

 Emergency Protective Order

 An Emergency Protective Order (EPO) is issued to provide limited or short-term protection to the victim while pursuing a Permanent Restraining Order.
-This type of order is frequently used for domestic violence cases.
+This type of order is frequently used for domestic violence cases and a judge may issue it to protect the victim from further acts of violence.
 Normally, a law enforcement officer who responds to the incident scene will ask for an EPO.
-This protective order merely lasts for one week but can be changed to one of the other, more long-term orders after its conclusion.
+This protective order merely lasts for one week but can be changed to one of the other, more long-term, orders after its conclusion.

 Permanent Restraining Order